IamLRBA/Banner-Designer-WebApp/README.md

 ## Features

-- **Real-time Design Preview**: See changes instantly as you customize
+- **Real-time Design Preview**: You are able to see changes instantly as you customize
 - **Comprehensive Styling Options**:
   - Background color/image customization
   - Text styling with 40+ font choices